The United Nations, including 193 states, does not mention Cannabidiol (CBD) as a controlled substance in its treaty to control psychoactive drugs.

 On 17 October 2015, the Federal Government of Australia stated that it would legalise the growing of cannabis for medicinal and scientific purposes.
 On 24 February 2016, the Australian government proceeded revisions to the Narcotic Drugs Act that authorised the cultivation of marijuana for medicinal and scientific purposes.
 Finally, the usage of medicinal cannabis was approved at the federal level on 1 November 2016.
 Australia allows the non-prescription use of CBD oil extracts.
 New Zealand is set to legalise this 2019.

-Legal of CBD Status in Asia
+Legality of CBD in Asia

 - China; Each recreational and medical marijuana, as well as hemp, are illegal, yet prescription CBD products are allowed.